AkshitVadodariya1201/Project-Management-API/README.md

 The Project Management API provides a GraphQL interface for managing projects and their owners.
 You can perform the following operations using the provided queries and mutations:

 - **Queries**:

   - `projects`: Retrieve a list of all projects.
   - `project(id: ID!)`: Retrieve a specific project by ID.
   - `owners`: Retrieve a list of all owners.
   - `owner(id: ID!)`: Retrieve a specific owner by ID.

 - **Mutations**:
   - `createProject(input: ProjectInput!)`: Create a new project with the specified input.
   - `updateProject(id: ID!, input: ProjectInput!)`: Update an existing project with the specified ID and input.
   - `deleteProject(id: ID!)`: Delete a project with the specified ID.
   - `createOwner(input: OwnerInput!)`: Create a new owner with the specified input.
   - `updateOwner(id: ID!, input: OwnerInput!)`: Update an existing owner with the specified ID and input.
   - `deleteOwner(id: ID!)`: Delete an owner with the specified ID.

 For detailed information on the available queries and mutations, refer to the GraphQL schema in the GraphQL playground.

+## API Test using Hoppscotch

+To test the Project Management API endpoints, you can use Hoppscotch, a popular API testing tool.
+Follow the steps below to set up and run the API test using Hoppscotch:

+1. Install Hoppscotch:
+    - Visit the Hoppscotch website at [https://hoppscotch.io/](https://hoppscotch.io/)
+    - Download and install the appropriate version for your operating system.

+2. Launch Hoppscotch:
+    - Open Hoppscotch on your computer.

+3. Import the Project Management API collection:
+    - Click on the "Import" button in Hoppscotch.
+    - Select the option to import from a file.
+    - Choose the collection file provided with the Project Management API repository.

+4. Configure the environment variables:
+    - In Hoppscotch, click on the "Environment" button.
+    - Add a new environment and provide the necessary variables such as the API base URL.

+5. Run the API test:
+    - Select the desired API request from the imported collection.
+    - Fill in the required parameters and headers.
+    - Click on the "Send" button to execute the request.
+    - Review the response and verify the expected results.

+By following these steps, you can easily test the Project Management API using Hoppscotch and ensure the functionality and reliability of the endpoints.

 ## Testing